brenns10/minesweeper/README.md

 * `f`: Flag.
 This places a flag.
 * `r`: Reveal.
 Use this to dig all the neighbors of a cell marked with the number *n*, when you have already flagged the *n* neighbors that have mines.
+* `q`: Quit.
+Use this if you're doing really poorly and just want to give up.

 Whitespace doesn't matter too much.  `d 0, 3`, `d0,3`, `d0, 3`, `d 0,3`, and `d
 0 , 3` are all OK.